aliyun/terraform-provider-alicloud/website/docs/r/ecs_image_pipeline_execution.html.markdown

 The following arguments are supported:
 * `image_pipeline_id` - (Required, ForceNew) The ID of the image template.
 * `status` - (Optional, Computed) The status of the image build task.
-You can set multiple values at the same time.
-Each value is separated by a comma (,).
-The format is 'BUILDING, distribut '.
-Value range:
-  - PREPARING: PREPARING.
-Create resources such as temporary transit instances.
-  - REPAIRING: REPAIRING.
-Repair the source image.
-  - BUILDING: under construction.
-Execute user-defined commands and create images.
-  - TESTING: TESTING.
-Execute user-defined test commands.
-  - DISTRIBUTING: DISTRIBUTING.
-Perform mirror replication and sharing.
-  - RELEASING: Resource Recovery.
-Temporary resources generated during the build process.
-  - SUCCESS: SUCCESS.
-Build successfully.
-  - PARTITION_SUCCESS: Partial success.
-The image has been built successfully, but there may be an exception in the distribution or resource cleanup steps.
-  - FAILED: FAILED.
-Failed to build image.
-  - TEST_FAILED: The test failed.
-The image was created successfully, but the test failed.
-  - Canceling: canceling.
-The build process is being canceled.
+Valid values:
-  - Canceled: canceled.
+  - CANCELLED: canceled.
 The build process has been canceled.

--> **NOTE:**  When the parameter value is empty, the image build tasks in all states are queried by default.

 ## Attributes Reference